TongchengOpenSource/smart-doc/README.md

 </plugin>
 ```
 ### Create a json config
-Create a json configuration file in your project.
+Create a JSON configuration file in your project.
 The smart-doc-maven-plugin plugin will use this configuration information.
 For example, create `/src/main/resources/smart-doc.json` in the project.
 The configuration contents are as follows.